wssuite/webapp/README.md

 For the front-end development, AKA the gitmodule front-end-application, the developpers may need to restart only the web-app service, for this use the following command:

 	docker-compose -f docker-compose-dev.yml up -d --force-recreate --no-deps --build frontfacingserver_webapp

+## Running a single service
+The developer can also run a single service if it doesn't depend on other services for example mongodb service

+    docker-compose -f docker-compose-dev.yml up mongodb